sustainability-respect-for-the-planet

 More innovation, less plastic

 Each of our hearing aids comes with a small plastic container for storing replaceable filters that keep earwax out of the device.
-These filters need to be changed often, so we’ve redesigned the container to use less plastic.
-By improving the moulding process and redesigning the container, we’ve cut plastic use by 53% per unit.
+These filters need to be changed often, so we have redesigned the container to use less plastic.
+By improving the moulding process and redesigning the container, we have cut plastic use by 53% per unit.

 Prolonging lifespan